kubernetes/community/contributors/guide/scalability-good-practices.md

 This document is targeted at developers of "vanilla Kubernetes" who do not want their changes rolled-back or blocked because they cause performance regressions.
 It contains some of the knowledge and experience gathered by the scalability team over more than two years.

 It is presented as a set of examples from the past which broke scalability tests, followed by some explanations and general suggestions on how to avoid causing similar problems.

-## TL;DR:
-1. To write fast code with efficient memory management, you must understand how Golang manages memory.
-This would seem obvious, but we have spent a considerable amount of time removing various bad patterns.
-In particular:
-- Wherever it is correct, pass arguments by pointers
-- Avoid unnecessary copying of data (especially slices and maps)
-- Avoid unnecessary allocations (pre-size slices, reuse buffers, be aware of anonymous function definitions with variable captures, etc.)

-2. Wherever you want to write client.Sth().List(..), consider using Informer (client-go/tools/cache/shared_informer.go).
-If you are going to List() resources, be very sure you need to do so <sup>[1](#1)</sup>.

-3. Be careful when adding new API calls.
-Estimate how many QPS your change will add to the API server.
-If the number is large, you need to find a different way of doing it.
-In particular, be aware of “runs on every node” components, and the fan-in that can cause on the API server

-4. From time to time you may need to add very complex logic to the system, one computation of which may take a long time to execute in big clusters.
-Do not add this on a critical path of any of the standard flows.

-5. When updating large dependencies (especially etcd or Golang version), you must run large scale tests to verify the bump does not break Kubernetes' performance.

 ## What does it mean to "break scalability"?
 "Breaking scalability" means causing performance SLO violations in one of our performance tests.
 Performance SLOs for Kubernetes are <sup>[2](#2)</sup>: